clarke-lab/CHO_cell_microprotein_analysis/README.md

 # Section 2: Reproduction of Tables and Figures

 ## Make alignment tracks
-Here we make alignment tracks from the genome and transcriptome BAMs using individual replicates and the merged data
+Here we make the required alignment tracks for figures from the genome and transcriptome BAMs using individual replicates and the merged data
 ```
+./scripts/make_coverae_tracks.sh
 ```